 Mistake #3: Failure To Exempt Your Property

 In Chapter 7 bankruptcy, exemptions protect your property.
 They allow you to pay your creditors less than in a Chapter 13 bankruptcy.
-If you choose to file for bankruptcy without an attorney, it is essential to extensively research you state’s exemption laws in order to ensure that you are:
+If you choose to file for bankruptcy without an attorney, it is essential to extensively research your state’s debt relief exemption laws in order to ensure that you are: